johnsosoka/site-johnsosoka-com/website/_posts/blog/2024-07-21-unit-testing-llms.md

 This is pretty interesting stuff, the QA Agent is able to generate a test plan & interact with the booking agent to execute on that plan.
 The abridged version of the plan generated for the above execution run was:
-Certainly!
-Here are the test case titles extracted into a list:

 1. Check availability for a date with available rooms
 2. Check availability for a date with no available rooms